|No incubator required.|

 Dental Dipslides / HPC Samplers

 Dental practices often conduct regular testing of their dental unit waterlines in order to maintain low levels of microbial concentrations in their systems.

 These tests are more sensitive than our standard dipslide tests and no incubator is required.
 When testing dental waterlines, low microbial target values are preferable.
 Standard dipslide tests are not sensitive enough to detect lower microbial counts and therefore, these HPC tests are much more suitable for DUWL testing.
-They also have a longer shelf life of up to 18 months.
 In an independent study, these tests were compared with a reference laboratory method and no microbiologically significant difference was found between the two testing methods.